HS ORIGINAL RESEARCH

 Leadership principles grounded in science

-Human Systems leadership principles are based on extensive scientific research.
+Human Systems leadership principles are based on our original, extensive scientific research, which spawned the HS Mindful Growth and Leadership Models and HS Mindfulness Model, as well as all the original Human Systems Tools (see “HS Tools” in the menu bar).
 These principles comprise the first leadership model that addresses organizational, relational, and individual behaviors.
 Research shows that adhering to these principles can improve organizational health, employee health, and client outcomes, as well as preventing burnout and excessive turnover.

 The actions of the organization and its stakeholders reflect the following principles:

 - Successful outcomes depend on the integration of diverse experiences perspectives and characteristics of every individual; reflects positive climate for diversity.

 - Airing and processing comfortable and uncomfortable emotions related to work is acceptable and encouraged.

 - Every individual and/or team is capable of determining the method and process for achieving successful outcomes.

 - Work tasks and projects are accomplished with an outward focus on the mission, not an inward focus on avoiding crises or conflict.